The 20 Best Wii Games of all time, Ranked

 Speaking of core gamers, we were a sorry bunch if we didn’t have a PS3 or Xbox 360 by the seventh console generation’s midpoint.
 Sure, Nintendo’s offerings were fantastic, but we were so desperate for quality 3rd party titles that games like Deadly Creatures and Opoona generated hype on message boards.
 Every trickle of quality we got was special, which makes games like Muramasa: The Demon Blade stand out much more.

 The Wii couldn’t compete with the 3D visuals of the competition, but the 2D art here sang on the Wii.
 While this lacks the exploration of a proper a Metroidvania, it more than makes up for that with flashy and fun hack-and-slash gameplay.
-By no means is this a perfect game, but its place in the Wii library makes it just as iconic as Vanillaware’s other titles.
+This is not a perfect game, but its place in the Wii library makes it just as iconic as Vanillaware’s other titles.

 Image via MobyGames